architanemalikanti/architanemalikanti/README.md

 🎓 Pursuing a Computer Engineering (ECE) degree at Cornell University

+🍎 Intern '25 at Apple  where I built an iOS app for Apple's next, huge, revolutionary, product!

 💻 Full stack, machine learning, iOS, and embedded systems engineer.

 🌎 Experienced in building systems from **ground up**.
 This includes designing hardware circuitry, hardware to backend application communication, application development, and more.
 My skills are vast!